Urigo/tutorial-infrastructure/README.md

 - [x] Fix markdown anchor links (based on base tag)
 - [x] Add paid support pages
 - [ ] Beautiful Design
+- [ ] Update `meteor-angular-socially` to use Tortilla
+- [x] Update `meteor-angular2.0-socially` to use Tortilla
+- [x] Update `blaze-angular2-migration-tutorial` to use Tortilla
+- [ ] Update WhatsApp Ionic CLI to use Tortilla
+- [ ] Update WhatsApp Meteor CLI to use Tortilla
+- [ ] Update WhatsApp 2 Meteor CLI to use Tortilla
+- [ ] Update WhatsApp 2 Ionic CLI to use Tortilla

 ## TODO for production